Ingress & Reverse Proxy

 Section titled “Trusted Proxy CIDRs”Because Broch sits behind a reverse proxy, the IP address it sees on incoming connections is the proxy’s IP, not the client’s.
 Broch reads the real client IP from the X-Forwarded-For header — but only from proxies it trusts.

-After deployment, configure Trusted Proxy CIDRs in the admin dashboard under Settings → System Info.
-Set this to the IP range of your reverse proxy or load balancer.
+A proxy on the same machine as Broch (loopback) is trusted automatically — no configuration needed.
+For a proxy on a different host or container (Docker bridge, load balancer), configure Trusted Proxy CIDRs in the admin dashboard under Share → Trusted Proxy CIDRs, set to the IP range of your reverse proxy or load balancer.

 | Platform | What to set |